Introduction

 Result: Predictable service at growth inflection points.

-Dimension 5: Support & Partnership
+Dimension 5: Operations & Support

 Definition: The vendor's commitment to ongoing success beyond a sale.